dgreif/ring/homebridge/README.md

       "password": "abc123!#",
       "locationIds": ["488e4800-fcde-4493-969b-d1a06f683102", "4bbed7a7-06df-4f18-b3af-291c89854d60"], // OPTIONAL.
 See below for details
       "alarmOnEntryDelay": false, // Optional.
-See below for details "beamDurationSeconds": 60 // Optional.
+See below for details "beamDurationSeconds": 60, // Optional.
+See below for details "hideLightGroups": true // Optional.
 See below for details }
   ]
 }